top of page

 With the growth in usage of APIs and the API-first methodology taking root, particularly at the enterprise level, developer portals have morphed into API portals.
 These modern platforms act as a way for businesses to drive innovation, revenue, and collaboration among developers as well as other stakeholders.

-In fact, what we’re seeing is APIs becoming products that serve developers, marketers, and C-suite players alike.
+In fact, what we’re seeing is a rise in citizen developers working on APIs to become products that serve developers, marketers, and C-suite players alike.
 This is in line with Gartner guidance to software engineer leaders on productizing APIs.

 With this trend in mind, be sure to offer features that will entice developers, as well as their non-technical colleagues.